Mcbuzzerr/daily-checkers/README.md

-## Daily Checkers
+## The Daily Checkers

-Daily Checkers is an asynchronous checkers game that you can play with others!
+The Daily Checkers is an asynchronous checkers game that you can play with others!
 You take turns making moves, but only one move per game per day,

 ## Pre-requisites